Good fact sheets follow good consultations

 The Basic Toolkit

 There is a balance between using complex words i.e bunion is simple.
 Hallux valgus may be harder, and hallux abducto-valgus takes us to Wonderland!
 A bunion is a bump and is often thought of as part of the bent big toe.
 However, many do not mind the more complex term hallux valgus.
 When we call it hallux abducto-valgus all we mean is that the toe rotates and bends together.
 This might be too much information as we need to know (1) that this is a deformity and (2) if can it be fixed.
-(3) how easy is the treatment, and how will it affect me and (4) what do I need to know about the process?
+(3) how easy is the treatment, how will it affect me and (4) what do I need to know about the process?

 Avoid what patients say

 “I’ll leave it to you as you’re the expert”, the patient says, adding naively – “You are the expert.”
-I used to cringe at this inaccurate belief of me being an expert, not least because I was often the last resort for foot pain, and many good people had already tried their best.
+I used to cringe at this inaccurate belief of being an expert because I was often the last resort for foot pain, and many good people had already tried their best.
 But, as a professional, I had to instil confidence.
-Assuming the consultation or if you like the precious time period shared with your healthcare professional was helpful, you will need an aid-memoire to take away so you can tell those nearest and dearest what was said and what was expected.
+Assuming the consultation or if you like the precious period shared with your healthcare professional was helpful, you will need an aid-memoire to take away so you can tell those nearest and dearest what was said and what was expected.

 “I am your last resort!
-I’ve been everywhere and hope you can make me better?”
-You are now creating high expectations when you need to ask, “is my foot fixable, and if not, is there anything that will help?”
+I’ve been everywhere, and I hope you can make me better.”
+You are now creating high expectations when you need to ask, “Is my foot fixable, and if not, is there anything that will help?”

 I had a patient referred to me who had absent circulation.
 Now I could fix joints and deformities, limit the pain and protect vital tissues, but I could not make his circulation better.
 I found out she had a blockage at the knee, and he needed a vascular surgeon.
 What had just happened was that I could figure out the problem but fixing the problem was outside my skill set.
 However, I knew someone who could help.
 This is what being a specialist is – NOT necessarily fixing everything.
-We work as teams in modern medicine to offer a broad package of care to patients.
+We work as teams in modern medicine to offer patients a broad package of care.
 GP to podiatrists, podiatrist to a specialist.

 Enter the fact sheet.

-• So it acts as an aid to cover those parts of the consultation that need highlighting, things you need to know.
+- So it acts as an aid to cover those parts of the consultation that need highlighting, things you need to know.

-• It fills in gaps of any conversation but covers the most important parts that you MUST know
+- It fills in the gaps of any conversation but covers the most important parts that you MUST know and it should help you consider your priority.
+When to have something done.

 What a fact sheet does not do